Prominent internet providers appear to be down across east central Scotland

-Sky internet and Now TV: Prominent wifi providers down across east central Scotland
+Sky internet, Now TV and BT: Prominent wifi providers down across east central Scotland

 Prominent internet providers appear to be down across east central Scotland.